Fabian9799/Discord-chat-to-website/README.md

 | DISCORD_CHANNEL_ID | Your Discord channel id |
 | DISCORD_SERVER_ID | Id of the Discord Server |

+if you are using HTTPS change `ws://` to `wss://` in script.js line 2
 ## Install packages & start

     npm i